bowornpol/NUIM-pipeline/README.md

 Each row in the `heat_scores_*.csv` file represents a node in the diffusion network and its calculated heat score.
 - `Node`: The identifier for a node in the network (e.g., microbe, pathway, metabolite).
-- `Heat_Score`: The calculated heat score for that node at the diffusion stabilization time,indicating its importance relative to the seed node.
+- `Heat_Score`: The calculated heat score for that node at the diffusion stabilization time, indicating its importance relative to the seed node.